Posts Tagged ‘Wine’

 Herbsaint, New Orleans (Restaurant review)

 Herbsaint is an excellent restaurant on St. Charles street in the central business district of New Orleans.
 I have good memories of eating there a few years ago, and I had dinner there twice this week.
-It has a bit more casual and hipper vibe than some of the top foodie meccas here, with white mosaic tile floor with black accents in the bar that looks like it might be original from the 20’s, cracks and all, large storefront plate-glass windows, a thick semigloss paint job on the walls and woodwork, off-white with the faintest avocado tinge, some dropped down lighting boxes hung from the ceiling, white tablecloths and comfortable oak chairs with a 20’s/30’s feel as well.
-The place was packed on a Monday night—good sign.
+It has a bit more casual and hipper vibe than some of the top foodie meccas here, with white mosaic tile floor with black accents in the bar that looks like it might be original from the 20's, cracks and all, large storefront plate-glass windows, a thick semigloss paint job on the walls and woodwork, off-white with the faintest avocado tinge, some dropped down lighting boxes hung from the ceiling, white tablecloths and comfortable oak chairs with a 20's/30's feel as well.
+The place was packed on a Monday night---good sign.
 I went with three friends.
 We ate in the back room, not quite as nice an atmosphere as the main room, but fine.
 My duck gumbo was intensely flavorful and hearty.
 Olive oil seared Louisiana shrimp with tomato confit and breaded fried eggplant were delectable.
-These were the best shrimp I’ve had on this trip to New Orleans—flavorful, extremely fresh, touched but not overwhelmed with some spices reminiscent of the New Orleans “barbecue” shrimp (but basically a grilled or sauted preparation, not swimming in the mildly spicy “barbecue” sauce).
+These were the best shrimp I've had on this trip to New Orleans---flavorful, extremely fresh, touched but not overwhelmed with some spices reminiscent of the New Orleans "barbecue" shrimp (but basically a grilled or sauted preparation, not swimming in the mildly spicy "barbecue" sauce).
 The tomato confit was too sharply vinegary for my taste; the eggplant was quite good, though.
-We drank a bottle of wine from Chateau de la Liquiere, at Faugeres in the Languedoc, recommended by the waiter over my initial choice of the Chave “Mon Coeur” Cotes du Rhone.
-It was a good solid wine, reasonably tannic but not overbearing or rough, and fairly smooth—well flavored, with some golden leafy notes (reminded me of a California oak forest for some reason), but not complex.
-My dinner companions raved over it more than I did—perhaps a bit of a sniffle was preventing me from fully appreciating it, or it maybe it was the $55 price tag.
+We drank a bottle of wine from Chateau de la Liquiere, at Faugeres in the Languedoc, recommended by the waiter over my initial choice of the Chave "Mon Coeur" Cotes du Rhone.
+It was a good solid wine, reasonably tannic but not overbearing or rough, and fairly smooth---well flavored, with some golden leafy notes (reminded me of a California oak forest for some reason), but not complex.
+My dinner companions raved over it more than I did---perhaps a bit of a sniffle was preventing me from fully appreciating it, or it maybe it was the $55 price tag.
 It complemented the food well.
-For dessert, I took one of the waiter’s top recomendations—the warm banana tart.
-It was advice well taken—high-end and homey at the same time, with a delicious, well browned, thick crumbly tart crust, firmish, delicious filling somewhere between pecan pie filling and banana-flavored marzipan, and delectable seared glazed banana slices and mint leaves on top.
+For dessert, I took one of the waiter's top recomendations---the warm banana tart.
+It was advice well taken---high-end and homey at the same time, with a delicious, well browned, thick crumbly tart crust, firmish, delicious filling somewhere between pecan pie filling and banana-flavored marzipan, and delectable seared glazed banana slices and mint leaves on top.
 This and the shrimp were seriously delicious culinary achivements, the sort of stuff Michelin stars and such are made of.

-Too tired to walk far from my hotel, the next night I went back thinking I’d have a small dinner.
+Too tired to walk far from my hotel, the next night I went back thinking I'd have a small dinner.
 I ended up getting the special Italian tasting menu (one each week, for the month of October), for $45.
 This one started with a small antipasto of thinly sliced, excellent hard (but not tough!) salame, and some marinated diced eggplant (nice but not as good as the salame).
 The Crab Gnudi were superb, gnocchi-like balls of crabmeat held together with ricotta and grilled or seared, served on swirls of delicious, intensely flavored olive oil (and some other delicious sauce that was a pale orange (something citrusy, perhaps?)).
 The dish was less delicately flavored than I expected, but superb.
-Herbsaint seems to have a style of “high-end heartiness”—perhaps it’s a Cajun-food influence: they tend toward big flavors, smokiness, searing along with a little innovation and fusion.
+Herbsaint seems to have a style of "high-end heartiness"---perhaps it's a Cajun-food influence: they tend toward big flavors, smokiness, searing along with a little innovation and fusion.
 The main course certainly followed that model: baked striped bass with tomatoes, fennel, and basil was served in the paella pan it was baked in, and featured a chunk of firm, flavorful, skin-on bass in a smoky, thick tomato sauce in which big slices of fennel had braised to tenderness.
-It was a lot for one person to eat, and if it had a flaw it might have been a bit of excessive smokiness, but was an extremely tasty take on what might be a pan-Mediterranean tradition of cooking fish over wood fires at sea’s edge—it called up stories of pine-smoke-scented bouillabaisses on the Riviera, and images of the Ligurian coast.
-The server mentioned “a white cake” when I ordered the menu—the menu said Cassata Siciliana, usually a cake of ricotta and candied fruit flavored with liqueur—but it was indeed a square of white cake—high end Sara Lee, basically, with a bit of a caramel syrup and some tasty toasted hazelnuts on the cake.
+It was a lot for one person to eat, and if it had a flaw it might have been a bit of excessive smokiness, but was an extremely tasty take on what might be a pan-Mediterranean tradition of cooking fish over wood fires at sea's edge---it called up stories of pine-smoke-scented bouillabaisses on the Riviera, and images of the Ligurian coast.
+The server mentioned "a white cake" when I ordered the menu---the menu said Cassata Siciliana, usually a cake of ricotta and candied fruit flavored with liqueur---but it was indeed a square of white cake---high end Sara Lee, basically, with a bit of a caramel syrup and some tasty toasted hazelnuts on the cake.
 The cake was velvety and fresh but not too special.
 The chocolate salame, however, was excellent.

 A Baumard “Cuvee Ancien” (a botrytized sweet wine, presumably a Chenin Blanc from the Loire, as Baumard also produce a Cote du Layon) was a good accompaniment to (and more interesting than) the cake, mellow and sweet but not cloying, and with nice flavor notes of dried orange peel, hints of brown sugar, and botrytis, though not a complex standout.
 The main course went perfectly with a very good Commanderie de Peyrassol Rose 2007 from the mountains of Provence, though I suspect my other potential choice, a Barbera from an excellent producer, would also have gone well with it.
 The Chateau d’Epire 2006 Savennieres, a firm, slightly steely and minerally Chenin Blanc based wine from the Loire, with a hint of honey and a balanced, smoothness, went perfectly with the crab (though it should have been served a touch colder).

-For someone dining alone, the tables in the front window by the bar are a bonus—good seats from which to watch everyone having fun at the bar and in the restaurant, as well as a pleasant view of the outside seating and St. Charles street.
+For someone dining alone, the tables in the front window by the bar are a bonus---good seats from which to watch everyone having fun at the bar and in the restaurant, as well as a pleasant view of the outside seating and St. Charles street.

 Overall, a very reliable, enjoyable place, well-appreciated by lots of locals, and with a very long and well chosen wine list, much more interesting wines by the glass than many places have, and a menu that is likely to deliver, if not guaranteed constant perfection, hearty, interesting, imaginative food and at least several dishes on each visit that will put you “in the zone.”